-$$R(p,a) = \arg\max{q \in [0,1]} pu(aS_1(q)) + (1-p)u(aS_0(q))$$ (2.6)
+$$R(p,a) = \arg\max{q \in [0,1]} pu(aS_1(q)) + (1-p)u(aS_0(q))$$ (2.7)

-We show that this effect depends on the relative risk aversion coefficient $\gamma(x) = \frac{-xu''(x)}{u'(x)}$ .
+We show that this effect depends on the relative risk aversion coefficient $\gamma(x) = \frac{-xu''(x)}{u'(x)}$.

 Proposition 2.3.
-Under $\gamma'(x) \ge (\le)0$ ,
+For all standard PSR defined by (2.3) and (2.4), and for all a > 0, under $\gamma'(x) \ge (\le)0$,

-$$\frac{\partial R(p,a)}{\partial a} \ge (\le)0$$ if and only if $p \le 1/2$ .
+$$\frac{\partial R(p,a)}{\partial a} \ge (\le)0 \text{ if and only if } p \le 1/2.$$

-In other words, under increasing (decreasing) relative risk aversion, an increase in the rewards of the PSR leads the agent to report more (less) uniform probabilities.
+In other words, when the relative risk aversion with respect to income is increasing (decreasing), raising the PSR payments leads the agent to report more (less) uniform probabilities.
 One can present the intuition as follows.
 There are two effects when the PSR payments increase: i) a wealth effect, as the agent gets a higher reward for any given reported probability, and ii) a risk effect, as the difference between the rewards in the two states becomes more important.
-The derivative of the relative risk aversion $\gamma(x)$ ensures that one effect always dominates the other.
+The sign of the derivative of the relative risk aversion $\gamma(x)$ ensures that one effect always dominates the other.
 In particular, when relative risk aversion is increasing, the risk effect dominates the wealth effect so that the agent reports more uniform probabilities to reduce the variability of her payoff.

-An implication of this result is that, under constant relative risk aversion, changing the PSR incentives has no effect on the response function.
-As a result, it may not be possible to mitigate the bias of the response function by adjusting the incentives of the PSR.
-In particular, letting a tend to 0 does not guarantee that the response function R(p, a) tends to p for all concave utility functions.
-Hence, the common belief that paying agents small amounts induces risk-neutral behavior leading to truthful revelation is not correct in general.
+An implication of this result is that it may not be possible to mitigate the bias of the response function by adjusting the incentives of the PSR.
+In particular, changing the PSR payments has no effect on the response function when the utility exhibits constant relative risk aversion (CRRA) with respect to income.18 Furthermore, a reduction of the PSR payments may in fact exacerbate the PSR bias as long as the utility function displays decreasing relative risk aversion (DRRA) with respect to income.
+Hence, the common belief that paying agents smaller amounts necessarily induces more truthful reports is misleading in general.19